Koenkk/zigbee2mqtt.io/docs/devices/ITCMDR_Click.md

 ---
 title: "IT Commander ITCMDR_Click control via MQTT"
-description: "Integrate your IT Commander ITCMDR_Click via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendors bridge or gateway."
+description: "Integrate your IT Commander ITCMDR_Click via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2021-06-10T18:52:13Z
 pageClass: device-page
 ---